remoblaser/cs2-beta-enroll-status/README.md

 - Run `npm install`
 - Run `npm run login` in order to receive a refresh token from Steam.
 Follow the instructions by scanning the QR code with your steam mobile app and you're logged in.
 - Run `npm run start` - if you see `[message] {userName} RECEIVED BETA INVITE` you should be in!
 Happy Fragging!
+- Note: The script relogs every thirty minutes in order to "restart CS:GO" to check again.

 ## !!!WARNING!!!